mick26/Node-SendGrid-ejs/README.md

 ## SendGrid-Node-ejs

-This Repository uses the [SendGrid](https://sendgrid.com/) cloud E-mail delivery service, Nodejs and [ejs](https://github.com/tj/ejs) server side templating.
+This Repository uses the [SendGrid](https://sendgrid.com/) cloud E-mail delivery service.

 - Run the program and open browser